Does Savart guarantee profits or a superior investment performance?

 Why do you recommend maintaining a cash position?

 Savart may often recommend maintaining a cash position based on the market situation.
 We recommend investments in liquid fund, low duration bonds, debt mutual funds that present an opportunity to invest idle cash better than parking in a savings/demat account.
-This cash position is generally maintained for a short duration until a re-investment is recommended by Vantage.
+This cash position is generally maintained for a short duration until a re-investment is recommended by APART.
 The cash position recommended by Savart generally varies between 5% to 50%.
-Here is an actual illustration of how Vantage’s intelligent asset allocation system saved billions of rupees for our clients before the precipitating fall in March-April 2020.
+Here is an actual illustration of how APART’s intelligent asset allocation system saved billions of rupees for our clients before the precipitating fall in March-April 2020.

 I need the funds for my personal use, when can I exit my investment?